withastro/astro/packages/integrations/netlify/README.md

 ### binaryMediaTypes

+> This option is only needed for the Functions adapter and is not needed for Edge Functions.

-Responses sending binary data in the `body` will be base64 encoded.
-The `@astrojs/netlify` adapter handles this automatically based on the `Content-Type` header.
+Netlify Functions sending binary data in the `body` need to be base64 encoded.
+The `@astrojs/netlify/functions` adapter handles this automatically based on the `Content-Type` header.

 We check for common mime types for audio, image, and video files.
 To include specific mime types that should be treated as binary data, include the `binaryMediaTypes` option with a list of binary mime types.